-You should also use a DMS (database-managed space) table space instead of an SMS (system-managed space) table space for better performance.
-For more information about table spaces, see "Using Table Spaces" on page 82.
+You should also use a database-managed space (DMS) table space instead of an system-managed space (SMS) table space for better performance.
+For more information, see "Managing Table Spaces on UNIX and Windows NT Servers" on page 132.

-Managing the Size of Your Database Log File
+Managing Your Database Log File

-When DB2 OLAP Server loads and calculates data, rows are inserted into and updated in the fact and key tables.
+When DB2 OLAP Server loads and calculates data, and is using RSM, rows are inserted into and updated in the fact and key tables.
 These actions cause DB2 to write records to the DB2 log files.
 By default, loading and calculating a multidimensional database are single transactions.
 If the OLAP database is large, many log records will be written, and DB2 will require a large number of log files.